advancedtelematic/tuf-test-vectors/README.md

 The above shows that the first test vector is in the directory called `001`, and that TUF should successfully validate the single file `file.txt`.
-The repo called `002` should not validate `file.txt` because it is missing the timestamp metadata.
+The repo called `002` should not validate `file.txt` because the hash in the metadata should not match the hash that is calculated.
 The field `error` will be machine parseable while the field `error_msg` is the answer to the question "Why didn't the file validate?"

+### Notes

+- All signatures and hashes are hex encoded.

 ## License